geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And as a mortal claims his due reward;
 " Claims for himself, these knights, and damsel fair, " Free passage to the realms of light and air.
-" What frenzy rules thee ? why does passion blind
+" What frenzy rules thee? why does passion blind
-:c The light of reason in thy noble mind ?
+:c The light of reason in thy noble mind?